Rspamd packages

 #apt-get install sudo # if running a minimal system

-sudo apt-get install -y lsb-release wget gpg # optional
+sudo apt-get install -y lsb-release wget gpg # for install

 CODENAME=`lsb_release -c -s`